 Kindergarten And Primary School

-The collection of seven buildings at the primary campus designed by the seminal Melbourne architect Kevin Borland is widely acclaimed, including in this recent feature in Architectural Review Australia.
-In 1972, Borland was awarded the RAIA bronze medal for this radical and playful series of buildings that give expression to Borland’s personal motto that “architecture is not the faint hearted”.
+The collection of seven buildings at the primary campus designed by the seminal Melbourne architect Kevin Borland is widely acclaimed, including in this feature in Architectural Review Australia.
+In 1972, Borland was awarded the RAIA bronze medal for this radical and playful series of buildings that give expression to Borland’s personal motto that “architecture is not for the faint hearted”.

 Borland (whose six children attended Preshil) famously designed the buildings in collaboration with the students, whom he saw as his clients.
-The result is a series of extraordinary spaces that challenge and charm – completely different to the sterile classrooms that continue to be the norm today.
+The result is a series of extraordinary spaces that challenge and charm – completely different from the sterile classrooms that continue to be the norm today.
 Unexpected twists, such as secret trapdoors, mezzanines and cubby spaces encourage children to explore, and develop their physical, spatial and creative skills.

 This collection of buildings were open to the public as part of our 80th birthday celebrations in 2011.
 Our panel featured prominent architects and Borland colleagues Peter McIntyre and John Kenny, together with education and design specialists Mary Featherston and alumni Ben Cleveland.
 We hope this will become a regular opportunity in our calendar of events.